Dubai Marina, impressive

 Despite its location in the Middle East, it was not built on oil.
 The exception.
 It was built well before oil was discovered in that part of the World.
 And its reserves are much smaller than neighbouring Emirate of Abu Dhabi.

-It however had a vision amongst its rulers.
+Its rulers however had a vision.
 They made it the centre of commerce for the region and eventually drawing both foreigners to work and live there as well bringing in the tourists.

 Sheikh Saeed bin Maktoum, the grandfather and Sheikh Rashid, the father of the current ruler created and built Dubai.
 The current ruler Sheikh Mohammed bin Rashid Al Maktoum is no different in further developing the vision.
 He took it to the next level.
 And the journey continues.